 Information Center at USU (University Student Union)

 You can purchase many tickets (such as movie tickets for Edward cinemas, Disneyland, Six flags and many more) at Information Center for cheaper than the actual price.
 You can also get the Fresno State games and matches ticket at the same place.
 For checking their ticket prices and what type of tickets they offer online please click here.

-Recreation Center is located at walking distance from Fresno State next to the Savemart Center.
-Students can visit recreation center to enjoy the gym for FREE with using their student ID.
+Recreation Center is located within walking distance from Fresno State next to the Savemart Center.
+Students can visit the recreation center to enjoy the gym for FREE by using their student ID.
 There are many group fitness classes that students can join as well as using the lifts.
 For more information about Recreation Center and their group fitness schedule please visit Recreation Center website by clicking here.

 Online resources for students